sigruptor/arjhanwar.github.io/interviews/system_design/tradeoffs.md

 Many services shoping cart, session management, sales rank, product catalog - need only primary key access, using RDBMS would lead to inefficiencies and limit scale and availability. e.g. Dynamo provides a primary key interface.
 * Dont need complex quering and management functionality provided by RDBMS.
 The extra functionality requires expensive hardware and skilled personnel

+## Replica Synchronization
+Many systems traditionally use Synchronous replica coordination in order to provide strongly consistent data accesss interface, but they have to tradeoff availability.
+- We could follow **EventualConsistent Model** (Optimistic Replication techniques).
+This might lead to conflict
+  1) When to resolve Conflict (during read or write)
+  2) Who performs the process of conflict resolution
+      * Data Store  (Limited choices - Last writer wins)
+      * Application (Morre vsibility)